BazilSuhail/ITU-CMS-Student-Portal/README.md

 - Developed using **Tailwind CSS** for fast, modern, and fully responsive UI with a utility-first design approach.
 - Used **Firebase Firestore** for database storage and **Firebase Backend Services** to manage and store student academic records, enrollment data, and request submissions efficiently.
 - Implemented **Firebase Authentication** for secure user login and signup, ensuring protected access to student data.
-- Utilized **Framer Motion** for smooth animations and transitions to ensure a polished and engaging user experience.
+- Used **Chart.js** to visually display GPA records, course statistics, and academic progress in an interactive and easy-to-understand format.

 These technologies combine to create an interactive and seamless interface for effective project collaboration.